-F. Preliminary Investigation Report; Parties’ Right to Review and Respond.
-At the conclusion of the investigation, the investigator(s) will evaluate the information obtained during course of the investigation and prepare a preliminary investigation report.
+F. Investigation Report; Parties’ Right to Review and Respond.
+At the conclusion of the investigation, the investigator(s) will evaluate the information obtained during course of the investigation and prepare an investigation report.
 The report typically will:

 - provide relevant information regarding the parties, key witnesses (if any), and other contextual matters such as locations or specific events,